Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Add the cream cheese and powdered sugar to a medium size bowl.
 Using a hand mixer, mix on low speed until the sugar is mostly incorporated into the cream cheese.

 Add the strawberry puree and vanilla extract.
 Increase the speed to high and mix until smooth.
 You can add more powdered sugar or strawberry puree until you reach desired consistency.
-Spoon or drizzle the icing over the monkey bread.
+Spoon or pour the icing over the monkey bread.
 Serve warm or at room temperature.

 With 3 tubes: